testcontainers/testcontainers-native/README.md

 ## Key Features

-- _Testcontainers for C/C++_ - a shared library and C-style headers that can be used in native projects
+- _Testcontainers Native_ - a shared library and C-style headers that can be used in native projects
 - Support for [C](./docs/c/README.md), [C++](./docs/cpp/README.md), [Swift](./docs/swift/README.md) and other native projects.
 - Minimum viable Testcontainers API functionality: starting and terminating containers, passing files, exposing ports,